-Alexander the Great had an enormous influence on the ancient world, as we all know, as a result of the Greek conqueror’s military campaigns across the Near East, including Egypt, reaching as far East as India.
+Alexander the Great had an enormous influence on the ancient world, as the Greek conqueror conducted military campaigns across the Near East, including Egypt, reaching as far east as India.

-The evolution of customs, flavors, and rituals linking food to the sacred and divine had an enormous upheaval during and after the conquests of Alexander the Great.
+The evolution of customs, flavors, and rituals linking food to the sacred and divine saw an enormous upheaval during and after the conquests of Alexander the Great.

 In this second article in a series of three, we continue to retrace the march and the journey that built the foundations of a new common cultural identity and, indeed, introduced new flavors and gastronomic influences to and from the Near East.

-The second stop of this cultural journey brings us to the most ancient civilization that Alexander encountered, that of the Egyptian, which, despite having been annexed to the Persian empire for decades, never completely absorbed the Achaemenid culture, keeping its own ancient identity intact.
+The second stop in this cultural journey brings us to the most ancient civilization that Alexander encountered, that of the Egyptians, which, despite having been annexed to the Persian empire for decades, never completely absorbed the Achaemenid culture, keeping its own ancient identity intact.

-In 332 BC, Alexander, at just twenty-four years old, and his army decided to slow their expansion into Asia and march to Memphis and then the capital of Egypt.
+In 332 BC, Alexander, just twenty-four years old, decided to slow his expansion into Asia and march with his army to Memphis and then the capital of Egypt.